 - 1. radar freeboard

 - 2. freeboard

 - 3. sea ice thickness

-- 4. sea surface anomaly

-- 5. mean sea surface

-- 6. snow depth
+- 4. snow depth

-- 7. snow density
+- 5. snow density

-- 8. sea ice density
+- 6. sea ice density

-- 9. sea ice type
+- 7. sea ice type

-- 10. sea ice concentration
+- 8. sea ice concentration

 6.4 Level-3 Gridded Uncertainties

 The Level-3 product contains the average uncertainties for freeboard/thickness respectively per grid cell to reflect that the biggest uncertainty components, e.g. snow depth, sea ice density, retracker biases, are not random uncertainties that would be reduced by averaging, examples in Figure 6-1.
 The uncertainties of the gridded radar freeboard, freeboard and sea ice thickness are therefore computed again with the error propagation functions, only that we use the weighted mean error for uncertainties of random variables (radar freeboard) and the average uncertainty from the orbit data for variables with systematic error components (snow depth, sea ice and snow density).
 This approach introduced in CCI+ results in a more realistic uncertainty magnitude compared to the SIT CRDP v2.0.